Kwaku Frimpong

+He schooled at Archbishop Tenison’s Church of England School, Croydon.

+He started his career with AFC Wimbledon and had loan spells at Leatherhead, Carshalton Athletic, Dartford, Potters Bar Town and Metropolitan Police.

 Career

+AFC Wimbledon

-Frimpong joined the Academy at AFC Wimbledon at the age of sixteen upon the recommendation of Ben Thatcher, after being released by Crystal Palace academy and signed his first professional contract with the club in July 2021.
+Frimpong joined the Academy at AFC Wimbledon at the age of sixteen on the recommendation of Ben Thatcher, after being released by Crystal Palace academy and signed his first professional contract with the club in July 2021.
 He enjoyed a loan spell at Leatherhead in the first half of the 2021–22 season, which Wimbledon loan manager Michael Hamilton described as "testing... including having to fight for a place in the team, adjust to different managers, and display good resilience".
-He joined another Isthmian League Premier Division club Carshalton Athletic on loan on 3 January 2022.
+He joined another Isthmian League Premier Division club, Carshalton Athletic, on loan on 3 January 2022.
 He scored his first goal at a senior level on 22 January, in a 5–4 defeat at Cray Wanderers.
-However he tore his retinaculum in February, which saw him sidelined for two months, before he returned to fitness and enjoyed a "strong finish to the season".
+However, he tore his retinaculum in February, which saw him sidelined for two months, before he returned to fitness and enjoyed a "strong finish to the season".

 He made his first-team debut for AFC Wimbledon on 30 August 2022, when he came on as an 82nd-minute substitute for Paul Osew in a 2–1 defeat to Aston Villa U21.
 On 11 September, he joined National League South club Dartford on a one month loan.
 He played 34 minutes for the club in a 3–1 win at Dover Athletic two days later.
 He was sent off in an FA Cup second qualifying round defeat to Beckenham Town.
 He scored his first goal for AFC Wimbledon on 20 September, in a 3–2 home win over Crawley Town in the EFL Trophy; he started the game at right wing-back and played his first full ninety minutes for the club.
 He made his EFL League Two debut on 22 October, in a 2–1 win at Rochdale.
 He had been called into the matchday squad by manager Johnnie Jackson following an injury to George Marsh.
 Following a month loan spell with Potters Bar Town, Frimpong joined Metropolitan Police on loan until the end of the season in February 2023.
+He was released at the end of the season.

+Non-League

+In May 2023, he returned to Isthmian League Premier Division side Carshalton Athletic on a permanent basis.

+On 30 May 2025, Frimpong joined National League South side Worthing.

 Style of play

-The AFC Wimbledon website describes Frimpong as a "tough-tackling midfielder".
+The AFC Wimbledon website describes Frimpong as a "tough-tackling midfielder" but during his time at carshalton, he has shown a more offensive side to his game.
+Taking the game to the opposition, skills, dribbles, assists and good goals including one from his own half has shown football fans a different side to his game.